Nathanwoodburn/HNS-server/varo/README.md

 `sudo chmod +x dash.sh`
 `sudo ./dash.sh <ICANN DOMAIN> <HNS DOMAIN> <LOCALPASS> <APIPASS> <IP OF BACKEND>`

-You need to edit the config file to add your websites name, SMTP settings (to send password resets) and stripe credentials (!This is needed to get the site working).
+You need to edit the config file to add your websites name, SMTP settings (to send password resets) and [stripe api key](https://dashboard.stripe.com/apikeys) (!This is needed to get the site working).
 `nano /var/www/html/dashboard/etc/config.php`
 Don't edit the passwords as they are generated and used by multiple processes.